Sexual and reproductive health after having a baby

 You may be able to get pregnant as little as 3 weeks after the birth of your baby, even if you are breastfeeding and your periods haven't started again yet.

-Can I use breastfeeding as a form of contraception?
+Can I use breastfeeding or chestfeeding as a form of contraception?

 NHS has more information about natural family planning.

-This is possible, but there are many things that will influence your menstrual cycle.
-This includes things like stress or having a medical condition such as polycystic ovary syndrome.
+This is possible, but there are many things that can impact your menstrual cycle.
+This includes things like stress or having a medical condition such as polycystic ovary syndrome (PCOS).

-The World Health Organization recommends that all babies are exclusively breastfed for 6 months, and then for 2 years or as long as mother and baby want to, alongside solid food.
+The World Health Organization (WHO) recommends that all babies are exclusively breastfed for the first 6 months of life.
+At 6 months, WHO recommends that breastfeeding can continue alongside solid foods until up to 2 years of age or for as long as you and baby want to.

-There are lots of benefits to breastfeeding.
-However, there are many reasons why women decide not to breastfeed or to stop breastfeeding after a time.
+There are benefits to breastfeeding.
+But there are many reasons why women and birthing people decide not to breastfeed or to stop breastfeeding.

 Finding the best way to feed your baby can sometimes be difficult or stressful.
 Don’t be afraid to ask for help if you need it, because it’s important that you’re happy about how you’re feeding your baby.